-Cancer survivor says life is sweeter
+Cancer survivor loses sense of taste to treatment, but says life is sweeter

 It wasn’t until he could no longer open his mouth to take a bite of a cheeseburger that Barry Warner knew something was seriously wrong.